-Because Austria, Flanders (Belgium), Denmark, Estonia, Finland, Netherlands, Norway and Sweden all implemented a one-stage sample design, they have only one sample unit: persons.
-The sampling units for countries with two-, three-, and four-stage sample designs are shown in Tables 14-8 to 14-10, respectively.
+Because Austria, Flanders (Belgium), Denmark, Estonia, Finland, Netherlands, Norway and Sweden in Round 1, Israel (in big localities) and Singapore in Round 2 all implemented a one-stage sample design, they have only one sample unit: persons.
+The sampling units for countries with two-, three-, and four-stage sample designs are shown in Tables 14.8a to 14.10b for Round 1 and Round 2 countries, respectively.

-Table 14-8: Main study sample units for countries with two stages of sampling
+Table 14.8a: Main study sample units for countries with two stages of sampling - Round 1

-Note: "Area PSUs" indicates primary sampling unit covers a geographic area not defined by a generic geographic terminology (towns, villages, etc).
+NOTE: "Area PSUs" indicates primary sampling unit covers a geographic area not defined by a generic geographic terminology (towns, villages, etc).